flairNLP/fabricator/tutorials/TUTORIAL-3_ADVANCED-GENERATION.md

 ## Preprocess datasets

-The previous example emphasized how easy prompts can be generated using huggingface Datasets.
-However, there is a potential mismatch between label names and label IDs in the fewshot data points or structured answers as for the example of SQuAD.
-In order to best utilize the LLM, datasets will often require some sort of preprocessing.
+In the previous example, we highlighted the simplicity of generating prompts using Hugging Face Datasets information.
+However, for optimal utilization of LLMs in generating text, it's essential to incorporate label names instead of IDs for text classification.
+Similarly, for question answering tasks, plain substrings are preferred over JSON-formatted strings.
+We'll elaborate on these limitations in the following example.

 ```text
 Classify the following texts exactly into one of the following categories: **neg, pos**.